 Introduction: USB Power Arlo Camera

-I got tired of buying expensive batteries for my wireless ARLO Cameras.
+I got tired of buying expensive batteries for my wireless ARLO Cameras (Not ARLO PRO or ARLO PRO2).
 They only last about 3 or 4 months.

 In a users blog someone suggested to power the camera vie the microUSB port on the camera.
-I didn't see it before because is small and blends with the housing.
+I didn't notice it before because is very small and it has a white rubber plug that blends with the housing.

-I didn't like the idea of exposing the camera to the weather so I decided to reverse engineer the Battery Door to maintain the camera ID.
+I didn't like the idea of exposing the camera to the weather so I decided to design a Battery Door with access to the microUSB port while keeping the camera ID.

-So far I changed only one camera to make sure it will work normally since someone reported that his camera will stop running after a few days on USB 5v Power.
+At first I only tested thjis solution on one camera to make sure it work.
+Some people reported that his camera will stop running after a few days on USB 5v Power.

-I had the same issue when I used a Cellphone USB Power Adapter under 1 AMP of current.
+I experienced that issue when I used a Cellphone USB Power Adapter under 1 AMP of current.

 Step 1: Removing Battery Door